Rutgers logo

 Sr. Assistant Director, Graduate Student Career Pathways

-Rutgers, The State University of New Jersey, seeks a dynamic team leader to serve as the inaugural Sr. Assistant Director, Graduate Student Career Pathways within the Office of Career Exploration and Success.
+Rutgers, The State University of New Jersey, seeks a dynamic team leader to serve as the inaugural Sr. Assistant Director, Graduate Student Career Pathways (UHR Title: Career Counseling Officer) within the Office of Career Exploration and Success.

 About the Career Discovery Unit

 One of four units within the Office of Career Exploration and Success, the Career Discovery unit guides students through the early stages of their career journey.
 Its primary objective is to assist them in discovering their interests, skills, and values, while facilitating the exploration of potential career pathways to inform future decision-making.
-The unit consists of 11 full-time staff members and five graduate coordinators organized into three teams led by associate directors: the First-year Career Engagement Team, the Career Exploration Team, and the Career Pathways Team (associated with this role).
+The unit consists of 10 full-time staff members and five graduate coordinators organized into two teams led by associate directors: the New Student Career Engagement Team and the Scarlet Career Mentoring Network Team (associated with this role).

 mentoring

-About the Career Pathways Team and Graduate Student Career Pathways Program
+About the Scarlet Career Mentoring Network Team and Graduate Student Career Pathways Program

 Networking-1